HarvardMapCollection/tutorials-share/content/workshops/environment-public-health/3-visualizing-data/index.md

 4. Click where it says `Single Symbol`, and select `Graduated`.
 This is the QGIS template for symbolizing `interval` data.

-5. Underneath where it says `Graduated`, there is a field called `Value`.
+5. Underneath where it says `Graduated`, there is a field for `Value`.
 Click arrow to the right of this field, to open a drop-down menu.
 This lets you select which attribute or variable you want to symbolize.

 6. Select `Percent_Tr`.

 7. Click `Classify`.
 You will notice this populates your data classification with a graduated color ramp to represent density of the variable selected.

 > ### Graduated symbology tips
-> Here are some tips to pay attention to when working with graduated symbology:
+> Here are some considerations for working with graduated symbology:
-> - There are a number of classification `Modes` you can choose from, e.g. `Equal Count`, `Equal Interval`.
-There is plenty of [documentation](https://pro.arcgis.com/en/pro-app/latest/help/mapping/layer-properties/data-classification-methods.htm) available online to help you understanding how each of these modes work.
+> - You will need to choose a classification `Modes` e.g. `Equal Count`, `Equal Interval`.
+To support your understanding, you can refer to mode [documentation](https://pro.arcgis.com/en/pro-app/latest/help/mapping/layer-properties/data-classification-methods.htm).
-> - If you are using GIS to understand your data from a descriptive statistics perspective, you will likely need to trial and error different classification `Modes` to understand the shape of your data.
+> - It is typical when exploring your data to try out various classification `Modes`.
-> - Using the `Histogram` tab, which is right next to the current `Classes` tab you are viewing can help you understand the values present in your data.
-Make sure to click `Load Values`.
+> - The `Histogram` tab is a helpful tool for understanding the distribution of your data values.
+This tool is located next to the `Classes` tab.
+Click `Load Values` to display the diagram.
 > ![QGIS layer histogram](histogram.png)
-> - Once you have a better sense of your dataset using these exploratory tools, you will be better positioned to choose which classification `Mode` you choose in any published or rhetorical maps you make.
+> - Once you have a better sense of your dataset using these exploratory tools, you will be better positioned to identify which classification `Mode` would be suitable for any published or rhetorical maps you make.
 > - The choices you make for classification `Mode` will impact how readers interpret your data.
 > - You will also want to consider color.
 You can use [Color Brewer](https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3) to select a color scheme.
 Let's use green since we are representing tree canopy.